waterlinked/docs/docs/dvl/dvl-a50.md

 * Ethernet and UART

 !!!
 Note
-	The DVL-A50 uses a constant speed of sound equal to 1500 m/s (Release 1.3.1).
+	The DVL A50 uses a constant speed of sound equal to 1500 m/s (Release 1.3.1).
 This is configurable for the Performace edition.

 !!!
-Warning
+Tip
-	The DVL-A50 is intended for use in water and is designed to be water cooled.
-Do not run the DVL-A50 in air for more than 10 minutes as it may overheat and damage internal components.
+	Keep the DVL A50 in a bucket of water to ensure sufficient cooling when doing development with the DVL.

 ## LED Signals